 iv Personal jurisdiction

-As for the applicability of the Israeli law to claims based on torts and involving an international element, the Supreme Court held7 that the law governing such claims is the law of the place where the tort was committed (and in so ruling, replaced the previously held double-actionability test); however, deviations from this rule are possible where special justifications exist.
+As for the applicability of the Israeli law to claims based on torts and involving an international element, the Supreme Court held8 that the law governing such claims is the law of the place where the tort was committed (and in so ruling replaced the previously held double actionability test); however, deviations from this rule are possible where special justifications exist.

-According to the new Israeli Civil Procedure Regulations 5779-2018 (CPR), which took effect on 1 January 2021, and apply to both regular tort actions and those brought under the DPL, lawful service of the first court pleadings on the defendant fulfils the purpose of enforcing the court's jurisdiction upon the defendant.
+According to the new Israeli Civil Procedure Regulations 5779-2018 (CPR), which took effect in January 2021 and apply to both regular tort actions and those brought under the DPL, lawful service of the first court pleadings on the defendant fulfils the purpose of enforcing the court's jurisdiction on the defendant.
 A party wishing to serve pleadings outside Israel should submit a motion supported by an affidavit, detailing the facts giving rise to the cause of action, the circumstances justifying the service outside the jurisdiction and the recipient's location.
 The court may either give the applicant instructions on the manner of service abroad or deny the service abroad.
-A party served with pleadings outside Israel is entitled to file a motion arguing against the court's jurisdiction or forum non conveniens.

 Subject to the above, a party shall be allowed to serve pleadings outside the jurisdiction, inter alia, in the following circumstances: